fgcz/BioBeamer/README.md

 # Principle

-The BioBeamer works on Windows machines.
-It enhances the following script adding reading configurations for various instruments, filtering, loggin, error handling.
+The BioBeamer enhances the following Windows script by adding:
+- reading configurations for various instruments
+- filtering
+- loggin
+- error handling
+implemented in python.

 ```
 ; Run robocopy script